AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 - The **Export Configurations**: set the exporting options for a module.
 - The **Intent Change Handler**: sets additional configurations for the next modules in the transition.

+Please read along to learn more about each of these elements, or try the [Workflow Tethering tutorial](../../guides/tutorials/workflow-tethering.md) to see them in action in a demo application.

 ## Export Configurations